jparkerweb/semantic-chunking/README.md

 ## Parameters

-`chunkit` accepts a text string and an optional configuration object.
+`chunkit` accepts an array of document objects and an optional configuration object.
 Here are the details for each parameter:

 - `documents`: array of documents. each document is an object containing `document_name` and `document_text`.
   ```